GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

             out_field = in_field[0, 0, 1]
 ```

-Note that the interval is restricted to prevent the computaiton from occuring on the top
+Note that the interval is restricted to prevent the computation from occurring on the top
 level of `out_field`, as looking "up" from the top level would look into the extra point included
 for interface calculations.
 Since this computation is not being performed on the interface (both
 quantities are created using `Z_DIM`, not `Z_INTERFACE_DIM`), that row of data will be zero, and
-accessing it here will have unintented consequences in subsequent calculations.
+accessing it here will have unintended consequences in subsequent calculations.

 **Intervals and Iteration Policies**